BigSuave/Seek/README.md

   - phpMyAdmin (Online database management)

- For complete setup, please refer to
+ For complete setup on a linux or mac machine/virtual machine, please refer to the link : http://coolestguidesontheplanet.com/get-apache-mysql-php-phpmyadmin-working-osx-10-10-yosemite/